Residence permit: Applying for family reunification of foreign minors with a German parent

 Note (for further information on the deadline):

-The residence permit is temporary.
-An extension must be applied for at the Foreigners' Registration Office in good time before the expiry date.
+The residence permit is valid for a limited period.
+An application for renewal must be submitted to the Foreigners’ Registration Office well in advance of the permit’s expiration date.

 Processing time